-The religious studies curriculum is a crucial part of Jesuit education at Prep.
+The Religious Studies curriculum is a crucial part of Jesuit education at Prep.
 While the Jesuit worldview is distinctly Catholic, its methodology is aimed at helping all students, regardless of their faith background, find truth, and develop a personal relationship with God.

-- Religion IV (Fall Semester): World Religions
+- Theology IV (Fall Semester): World Religions

 - Ignatian Seminar (Spring Semester)